Breast Lift (Mastopexy)

 - Changes in nipple or breast sensation

-If the size or shape of your breasts concern you, a breast lift may be a good option.
+If the size or shape of your breasts concerns you, a breast lift may be a good option.
 You should also:

 A breast lift in combination with breast implants can give your breast a more youthful look.
 The breast lift repositions the tissues, while the implant gives more overall volume, especially at the top of the breasts.
 This combination can make a dramatic improvement.